lizadaly/windrift/README.md

 Of interest might be the [tarot deck implementation](https://github.com/lizadaly/stone-harbor-game/blob/master/src/chapters/chapter5.js#L202), which uses a custom component with custom actions and reducers.

-The source for [Harmonia](https://harmonia-game.com/) will be made available after the end of the 2017 IF Competition and is  more recent.
+The source for [Harmonia](https://github.com/lizadaly/harmonia) is more recent.
 It may be useful for those wanting to implement complex custom components, such as Harmonia's marginal annotations, which are an extension of the `List` component.